-Lisa Batiashvili, the Georgian-born German violinist, is praised by audiences and fellow musicians for her virtuosity and “profound sensitivity” (Financial Times).
-An award winning artist, she has developed long-standing relationships with some of the world’s leading orchestras, conductors and soloists.
-From 2019-2021, Batiashvili is the Artistic Director of Audi Sommerkonzerte, Ingolstadt.
+Lisa Batiashvili, the Georgian-born German violinist, is praised by audiences and fellow musicians for her virtuosity.
+An award winning artist, she has developed long-standing relationships with the world’s leading orchestras, conductors and musicians.

-A student of Ana Chumachenco and Mark Lubotsky, Lisa gained international recognition at age 16 as the youngest-ever competitor in the Sibelius Competition.
-She was named Musical America’s Instrumentalist of the Year in 2015, was nominated as Gramophone’s Artist of the Year in 2017, and in 2018 was awarded an Honorary Doctorate from the Sibelius Academy (University of Arts, Helsinki).
+She has won a number of awards: the MIDEM Classical Award, the Choc de l’année, the Accademia Musicale Chigiana International Prize, the Schleswig-Holstein Music Festival’s Leonard Bernstein Award and the Beethoven-Ring.
+Batiashvili was named Musical America’s Instrumentalist of the Year in 2015, was nominated as Gramophone’s Artist of the Year in 2017, and in 2018 was awarded an Honorary Doctorate from the Sibelius Academy (University of Arts, Helsinki).

 Lisa lives in Munich and plays a Joseph Guarneri “del Gesu” from 1739, generously loaned by a private collector.